This session is part of two comprehensive series:

 - How eye movement disorders and dyslexia start to appear for young students

-- Visual Skills Hierarchy- the 3 Components that make-up vision (10 minutes)
+Visual Skills Hierarchy- The 3 Components that Make Up Vision

 - Assessing by observation